mehdi1514/Covi-19MobileApp/README.md

 ```
 flutter pub get
 ```
-Then you can run the app on simulator or a ios/android device.
+Then you can run the app on simulator or an ios/android device.
 You can also run this on a web browser by executing the following command:
 ```
 flutter run -d chrome
 ```